-The two first have the name Heroum Filii, instead of the name on the Warrant, which is Old Wellingtonian and so appears on the 'third.
+The two first have the name Heroum Filii, instead of the name on the Warrant, which is Old Wellingtonian and so appears on the third.
 Apparently this name was first of all chosen and the jewels were made, and then the name changed before the Warrant was issued.

 Also P.M.
 Jewel, St. Georges Lodge, No. 370, of W.Bro.
 H. A. Haines, Master in 1908-09.
 Unusual design of St. George and the Dragon.
+Presented to the Lodge.